Oberon00/cpptutorial/proc/control-flow.rst

 Apart from type, value and associated memory, a variable also has a :dfn:`scope`.
 The scope is the area of the source code in which the variable can be referred to.
-It starts at it's definition and ends where the (innermost) block in which it was declared ends.
+It starts at its definition and ends where the (innermost) block in which it was declared ends.
 Thus the scope of ``original_a`` extends only to the end of the ``if``'s block statement, but not outside it.
 If you wanted to use the variable after the ``if`` you would have to define it outside